sti136/MachineLearningnote/chapter3.md

 ![f](picture/chapter3.3.png)
 - g(z)>= 0.5 , then z>=0

-- because theta^T*X > 0, you can apply it to find a striaght line on to the graph,it is called the decision boundary, provided that the value of theta was chosen.
+- because theta^T*X > 0, you can apply it to find a striaght line on to the graph,it is called the decision boundary, provided that the value of theta was given.